opensearch-project/ml-commons/docs/remote_inference_blueprints/amazon_comprehend_connector_blueprint.md

 }
 ```

-### 2. Create connector for Amazon Bedrock:
+### Step 2: Create a connector for Amazon Bedrock

-If you are using self-managed Opensearch, you should supply AWS credentials:
+If you are using self-managed Opensearch, provide your AWS credentials:

 ```json
 POST /_plugins/_ml/connectors/_create